bombasticSlacks/Aspirant/Game/Example-Gear.md

 #### Crystallized Magic
 *Size $1\over5$ Cost 1*
-Crystallized magic is an infused or naturally magically resonant material that allows a channeller to transform pure magic into effects on the material world.
+Crystallized magic is an infused or naturally magically resonant material that allows a channeler to transform pure magic into effects on the material world.
 Crystallized magic is necessary to [Channel](Channel) any meaningful magical effect, it can be purchased like any other equipment.
 When casting a spell, you need to expend a unit of crystallized magic per level of the spell, so amateur spells require 1 unit, expert 2, and master 3.
 If you do not succeed, there is a 50% chance that the crystallized magic is not expended.

 ---